Scheduling

 Notifications on Failure

-Configure failure notifications per schedule:
+Configure failure notifications per schedule using notify_on_failure and notify_emails:

 {